ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Listing schemas requires at least:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.

-## Delete a schema – DELETE /artifacts/{schema-id}
+### Delete a schema

 Schemas are deleted from the registry by issuing a DELETE request to the /artifacts/{schema-id} endpoint (where {schema-id} is the ID of the schema).
-If successful an empty response, and a status code of 204 (no content) is returned.
+If successful, an empty response and a status code of 204 (no content) is returned.

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY –X DELETE $URL/artifacts/my-schema